qcri-social/AIDR/Installation-instructions.md

 ## Building

-Build using maven following the instruction above; this should generate a file "aidr-persister-X.war".
+Build using maven following the instructions above; this should generate a file `aidr-persister-X.war`

 ## Deploying

-Deploy "aidr-persister-X.war" to Glassfish using the instructions above.
+Deploy `aidr-persister-X.war` to Glassfish using the instructions above.